 - Bicycle parking is being upgraded and expanded across campus.

-- The University Bicycle Code is being updated to ensure that safe cycling behavior is enforced on all areas of campus, both on and off-streets.
+- The University Bicycle Code was updated to ensure that safe cycling behavior is enforced on all areas of campus, both on and off-streets.

 With these and many other tactics, the University hopes to encourage more members of the campus community to choose bicycling as a preferred method of transportation, and in doing so help us to reach our goals to reduce transportation-related emissions.